Introduction to geospatial technology: A beginner's guide

 GPS is a satellite-based navigation system that allows precise location determination anywhere on Earth.
 From tracking your morning jog to guiding airplanes during takeoff, GPS is ubiquitous in our modern world.

 This involves collecting data about the Earth's surface without direct physical contact.
 Satellites and aerial sensors capture images and other information, contributing to applications like land cover mapping and disaster monitoring.
+Today, remote sensing includes high-resolution satellite imagery, LiDAR scanning, and drone-based data capture, allowing organizations to monitor terrain, infrastructure, vegetation, and environmental change with increasing accuracy.

 The art and science of mapmaking.
 Cartographers use geospatial data to create visually appealing and informative maps, facilitating better understanding of spatial patterns and relationships.